 The Schiehallion Field is located 175 km west of the Shetland Islands.
 Siccar Point acquired its 11.75% non-operated interest in the field from the takeover of OMV (U.K.) in January 2017.

 Schiehallion is the UK’s third largest field in production today* and was discovered in 1993 with first production in 1998.
 The field had produced 323 million barrels of oil in 15 years of production through a floating production, storage and offloading unit (FPSO).

 In 2011 the Schiehallion partnership sanctioned field redevelopment as part of BP’s Quad 204 project.
 The purpose built Glen Lyon FPSO has now replaced the old FPSO.
 Much of the subsea infrastructure has also been replaced.
-The field is planned to produce for at least another 20 years after production resumed in May 2017.
+The field resumed production in May 2017 and will continue to produce until at least 2046.
 As well as re-using the existing well stock of 44 producers and injectors, an ongoing multi-year drilling programme is adding new wells to the field.
 There is also the opportunity to substantially enhance oil recovery through polymer flooding techniques.

 The Amos Field is a small discovery made in 2008 located 5 km south of the Schiehallion Field.
 Siccar Point acquired its 35.3% non-operated interest in the field from the takeover of OMV (U.K.) in January 2017.